 Generally, we use the standard deadlines for giving you our decision

 When we give you our decision, we will use the “standard” deadlines unless we have agreed to use the “fast” deadlines.
-A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request.
+A standard coverage decision means we will give you an answer within 14 calendar days after we receive your request for a medical item or service.
+If your request is for a Medicare Part B prescription drug, we will give you an answer within 72 hours after we receive your request.

-we can take up to 14 more calendar days if you ask for more time, or if we need information (such as medical records from out-of-network providers) that may benefit you.
+For a request for a medical item or service, we can take up to 14 more calendar days if you ask for more time, or if we need information (such as medical records from out-of-network providers) that may benefit you.
 If we decide to take extra days to make the decision, we will tell you in writing.
+We can’t take extra time to make a decision if your request is for a Medicare Part B prescription drug.

 If you believe we should not take extra days, you can file a “fast complaint” about our decision to take extra days.
 When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
 (The process for making a complaint is different from the process for coverage decisions and appeals.
 For more information about the process for making complaints, including fast complaints, see Section 11 of this chapter.)